 - ABSOLUTELY NO LITTERING!
 You will be disqualified if you, your crew or your pacers are caught littering.

 - NO VEHICLE PACING IS ALLOWED!

-- The 50 mile committee asks in order to protect our community relationships that all support vehicles for runners and bikers stay off the course and that includes all public roads except the designated routes to the designated handler stations.
+- The 50 mile committee asks in order to protect our community relationships that all support vehicles for runners and bikers stay off the course and that includes all public roads except the designated routes to the designated crew stations.

 - No aid is allowed from a moving vehicle.

-- For the safety of all – any runner dropping out must notify a volunteer at a manned aid station (or the finish line).
+- For the safety of all – any participant dropping out must notify a volunteer at a manned aid station (or the finish line).
 Failure to do so may result in ban from future races.

 - Use of trekking poles or headphones (walkmans, radios, etc.) is NOT ALLOWED due to sharing the trails with mountain bikers who may be passing you.

-- Check point/aid station cutoff times are non-negotiable.
+- Check point/aid station cut-off times are non-negotiable.

 - Violation of any rule is grounds for disqualification.
 Race officials reserve the right to bar any person from this or future Vermont 50 events.

 Protests can be made by any registered participant of the Vermont 50 mile.
 The participant shall file the protest in writing with the Race Director, or a race official if the RD is not available.
 The protest period is immediately following the race and up to 15 minutes following the posting of the complete results for his/her class.